Close up image of a crocodiles eye. The pupil of the eye has been replaced by a dark silhouette of a crocodile body.

 Queensland Museum Kurilpa gift vouchers can be used to buy tickets for our events and exhibitions, including Croc!.
 Learn more.

-An audio and Auslan interpreted tour will be available closer to exhibition opening.
+Audio and Auslan interpreted tours will be available after exhibition opening.

 A large print guide, sensory map and visual story will be available after exhibition opening.